mmikkel/Reasons-Craft/README.md

 * [Added] Support for Matrix
 * [Added] Support for Craft Commerce (including variants)
-* [Added] Support for the Preparse custom fieldtype by @aelvan
+* [Added] Support for the Preparse custom FieldType by @aelvan
 * [Added] Ability for custom FieldTypes to add Reasons support
+* [Added] Conditionals can now be added to tabs
 * [Improved] Conditionals are no longer confined to tabs
+* [Improved] Tabs with no visible fields are hidden
-* [Improved] Basically rewrote the entire thing (the JavaScript part, anyway)
+* [Improved] More or less rewrote the whole thing, for a faster, better experience
-* [Improved] It's now impossible to add conditionals to required fields
+* [Improved] It's no longer possible to add conditionals to required fields
+* [Improved] Various minor bug fixes and improvements
 * [Fixed] Reasons now works with drafts

 #### 1.0.6 (07.10.2016)